-- Bibles (Offer students the option to insert tabs in their Bibles.
-For some students with special needs the tabs may be particularly helpful in finding the books of the Bible). - large paper-rolls of newsprint, butcher or brown paper/poster board - □ regular-sized paper - pencils, pens, markers, crayons, colored pencils - □ scissors, glue/glue sticks - □ modeling clay/play-dough - glitter sticks, pom-poms, and other supplies listed in weekly program notes - cards/welcome packages for visitors ourbeliefs
+- □ Bibles (Offer students the option to insert tabs in their Bibles.
+Some students with special needs in particular may find the tabs to be useful in facilitating their search for the books of the Bible.) - large paper-rolls of newsprint, butcher or brown paper, or poster board - □ regular-sized paper - pencils, pens, markers, crayons, colored pencils - scissors, glue/glue sticks/ glitter sticks, craft sticks, pom-poms, etc. - other supplies listed in weekly program notes - greeting cards/welcome packages for visitors ourbeliefs